 2019 International Conference on Robotics and Automation (ICRA), Montréal, QC, 9740-9746, 2019. [pdf] [doi]

 The Applied Complexity Group (ACG), directed by Professor Roland Bouffanais, conducts interdisciplinary research at the interface between Complexity Science, Artificial Intelligence and Engineering Design.

 Our research involves a synergistic combination of theoretical and computational developments, with real-life experimental validations.

 We foster cross-disciplinary exploration to promote innovative engineering designs and to facilitate the advancement of scientific know-how towards applications.
 We maintain a constructive and open dialogue between science, industry and society.

-Our team members hail from various fields and have expertise in a vast range of disciplines – including physics, hydrodynamics, control theory, network science, robotics, machine learning, and engineering design.
+Our team members hail from various fields and have expertise in a vast range of disciplines – including machine learning, network science, robotics, hydrodynamics, control theory, and engineering design.

 A significant part of our funding comes from industry collaborations, with local industry or government agencies (Defense Science Organization, URA, HDB, MND), as well as multi-national engineering companies (e.g., Airbus, EDF, Thales, etc.).